MicrosoftDocs/defender-docs/defender-office-365/anti-spam-bulk-senders-insight.md

 - The page is updated with the number of blocked vs. allowed messages for the current and new simulated BCL threshold levels.
 - The bottom of the page is updated with information about senders that would be identified as bulk.

-### View information about bulk senders on the Bulk sender insights page
+### View information about bulk senders on the Bulk senders insight page

 The details table contains sender data when you first open the page if the current bulk threshold value already resulted in messages being identified as bulk.